 - 1. Set parking brake, start engine, put transmission in neutral and engage PTO.
 Allow the hydraulic system to warm up slightly.
-Check for any sign of oil leaks or damaged hoses.
-(See Hydraulic Hose topic in Maintenance section). - 2.
+Check for any sign of oil leaks or damaged hoses. - 2.
 Extend all four outriggers to a firm surface, raise truck to just clear tires from ground, and shut the engine off.
 Move outrigger handles to unload any oil trapped in the hoses.
 This is an opportunity to ensure the outrigger holding cartridges are not leaking under load. - 3.
 Check the lights for proper operation. - 4.
 Check engine fluids.
 Maintain oil and water levels above the add mark.